Great Empires of North America, Part 3: Citadels of Ancient Colorado

 In the absence of clear contextual evidence, the Hohokam people seem – like the Sumerians – to appear out of the blue; a full-fledged agricultural society that almost instantly transformed their landscape, raised mighty cities from the mud, and culturally captivated every society they encountered.

 But unlike the Sumerians, the Hohokam people were not treasured by the new empires who conquered their lands.
 Over the next few centuries, Arizona was invaded by wave after wave of alien peoples – the Europeans – who scarcely acknowledged the existence of their mighty predecessors.

-The land has been ruled by invaders ever since.
+The land of Arizona has been ruled by foreign invaders ever since.

 What new civilizations might have risen in the river valleys of Arizona, if European hordes hadn’t swept over the land?
 How might those successor states have enshrined the legacy of their predecessors?
 We’ll never know.